extremepayne/cs-3310-kosaraju/README.md

 ## Usage

 Run without arguments for sanity checks.
 Pass a single filename to read in that file as a graph.
 See test data in [data](data/) for examples of the format.
+These examples are taken from [algorithmsilluminated.org](https://algorithmsilluminated.org).

 ## Lessons Learned